 So I did what I normally do when unexpected hardships strike.
 I got busy manifesting new opportunities.
 My new action plan is already in motion as I apply for film festivals around the world to ensure that many new places would get a chance to see the film in theaters.
-New premieres will be announced on the G. K. Global Tour page as we are accepted into new venues.
 Like the Serenity Poem highlights, there are things that are in our hands that we have the power to change and there are circumstances that are out of our hands to influence.
 But those factors that are out of our hands aren’t always hardships.
 Sometimes, they are a surprise gift.

 My disappointment became my surprise gift.
 Just a few hours ago, a Navy submariner shot and killed 2 civilian military contractors and critically wounded a 3rd victim before taking his own life at the Pearl Harbor shipyard.
 Authorities are still unraveling the mystery around why the gunman on the USS Columbia ship opened fired.
 As tragedy strikes, we do our best to put our hands and our prayers into the service of those directly impacted by this travesty.
 What makes this incident so profound for me is that this was a horrible event for some, yet somehow a surprise gift of safety for me.
 I was supposed to be showing my movie, Sakura & Pearls at the Pearl Harbor Visitor Center just across the harbor, on Wed Dec.
 4th at the same time that the shooting happened.
 It was intentionally scheduled around the 78th Annual Pearl Harbor Commemoration, because several Pearl Harbor survivors were featured in the film.
 The disappointing cancellation of the documentary premiere actually took me out of harm’s way.